devchallenges-io/curriculum/3-javascript/challenges/group_1/2-music-player.md

 ## Goals

-The goals of this project are to help you:
+By completing this challenge, you will:

+- Improve your HTML, CSS, and JavaScript skills.
-- Enhance your JavaScript skills
+- Enhance your ability to create interactive web applications.
+- Implement interactivity using vanilla JavaScript.
-- Create a simple music player app that tests your data management capabilities using JavaScript
+- Gain experience in data management using JavaScript.

 ## Requirements